ckf42/codelib/py/readme.md

 A function that renders `SageMath` `latex` output into image and put it on console in [iTerm2 image sequence](https://iterm2.com/documentation-images.html)

+The template latex content is edited from TeXStudio preview latex file.
+Requires `amsmath`, `amssymb`, `amsfonts`, `preview`, `varwidth` packages

-Should work on all terminal emulators that support the iTerm2 image protocol, but currently on Windows only work on default `mintty`.
+Should work on all terminal emulators that support the iTerm2 image protocol, but currently on Windows only work with the default `mintty` terminal.
 Not sure why

 ## pipRemovable.py